PolyrhythmicDrop/DuelingDuelsters/Outline.md

 #### Healing

 The Medic class can heal themselves as an action.
 They can do this up to 3 times per match.
 After selecting the Heal action, they roll RNG(1-10) to determine the heal amount.
+The heal is applied before their opponent's attack, if any.

 If their opponent swings in any direction during a Heal action, the Medic rolls to avoid the attack.
 This is not a dodge; the Medic cannot counter after successfully avoiding an attack, they simply take no damage.
+Any damage done is applied after the heal has been completed.

 if (RNG(1-10) >= 6) then No Damage
 if (RNG(1-10) < 6) then PAtk does a regular attack with chance to crit